semisided1/slpdotca/README.md

 ##Parts##

 1. Stevens *G+ Albums*
-	- (managed with G+ or Picasa by Steven - the customer)
+	- managed with G+ or Picasa by Steven - the customer
 2. */getpicasa*
-	- chooses order and which public albums from Stevens G+ go on the web site (plus slide show album must be included but will not be seen in menu)
+	- chooses order and which public albums from Stevens G+ go on the web site
+	- slide show album must be included but will not be seen in menu
 3. */index.html*
 	- links to all the parts of the site
 4. Appengine *data-store*